 It’s important to introduce the basic principles of financial literacy to children early because at a young age they are like sponges, absorbing information.
 It is never too early to equip children to make good financial decisions.
 Children have the capacity to understand right and wrong at an early age, and you want to reinforce good spending behaviors and nip bad behaviors before they even begin to form.
 Once children can understand basic principles of counting, you should begin teaching them about money.
 It’s important to teach them how to become savvy savers who spend wisely and understand that saving is continuous and valuable at every stage of life.

-Through our partnership with area schools and EVERFI, we have taught thousands of children from grades K-12 about financial education, and, yes, the younger kids not only enjoy it but they get it.
+Through our partnership with area schools, we have taught thousands of children from grades K-12 about financial education, and, yes, the younger kids not only enjoy it but they get it.

 What lessons should parents focus on?

 Basic topics such as budgeting and planning, using allowance or any money earned doing chores, are great places to start.
 If a child wants a specific toy or game, use it as an opportunity to teach them how to save.
 These small measures are steppingstones to managing spending as they grow up.
 A good rule of thumb: When you’re young and don’t have all the responsibilities that life brings as you grow older, save at least half of what you earn.
 Then, use the remainder for spending on needs first and then wants.